Two Jack Lake • ULTIMATE Guide to Visiting This Classic Lake in Banff

 A Guide to Visiting Two Jack Lake

 Just a five-minute drive away from Lake Minnewanka and Johnson Lake is Two Jack Lake.
-Like Vermilion Lakes, it’s another fantastic Banff lake with Mount Rundle views.
+Like Vermilion Lakes, it’s another fantastic lake in Banff with Mount Rundle views.
 Two Jack Lake is one of the most photographed lakes in the Canadian Rockies due to its proximity to Downtown Banff and easy access to the lake.

 Two Jack Lake is about 10km from Banff and a 15-minute drive from the town center.
-You can also bike in on the Minnewanka Lake Loop Road for a more active route in about 30-45 minutes.
+You can also bike to it on the Minnewanka Lake Loop Road for a more active route in just under an hour from the Town of Banff.
 The lake is a great spot to spend an afternoon in the summer.
-However, on weekends, the lake’s banks are often crowded with people out to enjoy the sunshine, so I prefer to get out on the water in some form.
-Two Jack Lake is great for water sports like kayaking, canoeing, SUP, swimming, and fishing.
+However, on weekends, the lake’s banks are often crowded with people out to enjoy the sunshine, so I prefer to get out on the water in some form and escape the crowds.
+It’s a great spot for water sports like kayaking, canoeing, SUP, swimming, and fishing.

-On a nice summer day, you’ll find a mix of visitors and locals alike who are, after some time, on the water.
+On a nice summer day, you’ll find a mix of visitors and locals alike who are after some time on the water.
 Since moving to the area, it’s the one lake we’ve spent the most time at because it’s accessible and a great spot to relax.

 If you only have an hour or two free in your Banff itinerary, Two Jack Lake is a great place to come.
-While it’s easy to let the larger or more scenic glacial lakes like Moraine Lake, Lake Louise, or Emerald Lake steal the show, Two Jack Lake is well worth a stop for visitors.
+While it’s easy to let the larger or more scenic glacial lakes like Moraine Lake, Peyto Lake, Lake Louise, or Emerald Lake steal the show, Two Jack Lake is well worth a stop for visitors.

-Why is the Lake Called Two Jack Lake?
+Why is it Called Two Jack Lake?

 Two Jack Lake is named after two “Jacks.”
 The first was Jack Stanley, who operated a boat concession on Lake Minnewanka, and the second was Jack Watters, who worked at the mines in Bankhead (at the base of Cascade Mountain).

-When Is The Best Time to Visit Two Jack Lake?
+When Is The Best Time to Visit?

 Two Jack Lake is technically a year-round destination, but to enjoy the lake, it’s best visited in the summer months.
 The lake remains frozen and covered in a heavy layer of snow/ice during winter.
 The lake begins to freeze around December and will remain frozen until the end of May when the lake unfreezes.